pradosh-dash/pradosh-dash.github.io/_pages/about.md

 <div class="about-container">

     <div class="about-intro">
         I am a <span class="highlight">Research Scientist Intern at Meta Reality Labs Research</span> and a <span class="highlight">Ph.D. candidate in Mechanical Engineering</span> at the Georgia Institute of Technology.
-My work spans soft wearable technologies, acoustic sensing for AR/VR and robotics, and transcranial focused ultrasound for imaging and neuromodulation using nonlinear acoustics.
+My work spans soft wearable technologies, acoustic sensing for AR/VR and robotics applications, and transcranial focused ultrasound for imaging and neuromodulation using nonlinear acoustics.
 Specifically, I investigate skull–brain dynamics and develop acoustic-hologram systems with fast, parallelized models for skull aberration correction.
     </div>